kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_2.md

 [**Machu Picchu White Paper**](README_1.md)

 ##	Reading guide
-This tutorial can also be read in a reverse way, as a white paper of a humanitarian assistance project, showing hands-on how current state-of-the-art technology can help change significatively the efficiency of humanitarian actions.
+This tutorial can also be read in a reverse way, as a white paper of a humanitarian assistance project, showing hands-on how current state-of-the-art technology can help change significantly the efficiency of humanitarian actions.

 Finally, this document can serve as input for hackathon teams, as a guide and some prototype components, for them to use the purpose, hack advanced tools to a purposeful result and win.